Recommended Thermostat Settings for Florida Weather

 - The time of day: It will generally be cooler in the morning and evening and hotter during midday.
 So, you might want to adjust your thermostat accordingly.

 - Your personal preferences: At the end of the day, you know your own comfort level better than anyone else.
-So, if you’re always hot or cold, no matter what the temperature is set at, you might want to adjust your thermostat until you find a perfect setting.
+So, if you’re always hot or cold, no matter what the temperature is set to, you might want to adjust your thermostat until you find a perfect setting.

 So, if you’re wondering what temperature to set your thermostat to this summer, remember that 78–80 degrees is a good starting point.
 And, if you want to save even more money on your energy bills, consider raising the temperature a few degrees when no one is home.